auth0/docs/articles/link-accounts/index.md

 ## Scenarios

 In this section we will see some scenarios that implement account linking:
-* [Automatic account linking](#automatic-account-linking): automatically link accounts with the same e-mail address
+* [Automatic account linking](#automatic-account-linking): automatically link accounts with the same email address
 * [User-initiated account linking](#user-initiated-account-linking): allow your users to link their accounts using an admin screen in your app
-* [Suggested account linking](#suggested-account-linking): identify accounts with the same e-mail address and prompt the user in your app to link them
+* [Suggested account linking](#suggested-account-linking): identify accounts with the same email address and prompt the user in your app to link them

 ::: warning
-For security purposes, link accounts **only if both e-mails are verified**.
+For security purposes, link accounts **only if both emails are verified**.
 :::

 ### Automatic account linking

-You can implement automatic linking by setting up a [Rule](/rules) that will run upon user login and link accounts with the same e-mail address.
+You can implement automatic linking by setting up a [Rule](/rules) that will run upon user login and link accounts with the same email address.

 The rule is an example of linking accounts in server-side code using the Auth0 Management API [Link a user account endpoint](/api/v2#!/Users/post_identities) where you have both the primary and secondary user IDs and an [Management API Access Token](/api/v2/tokens) with `update:users` scope.